null0346/FNF-Nulls-Engine/README.md

-# Null Engine
+# Null Fork (formerly Null Engine)
-Engine used in an upcoming mod called [Bambi: Nullspace](https://discord.gg/MjDUM6T7rg)
+Custom Psych Engine 0.7.3 fork, made by an idiot.

 # Building (Windows)
 Use the [setup-windows.bat](setup/setup-windows.bat) script to setup dependencies, and use the [setup-msvc-win.bat](setup/setup-msvc-win.bat) script to setup Microsoft Visual Studio Community.